Beverly Dermatology.

 A woman in large sunglasses leaving a discreet upscale medical office entrance framed by hedges

-Field Notes · 5 min · Desmond Okafor
+Field Notes · 5 min · Ingrid Pavlenko

 Who treats whom in Los Angeles